kalgynirae/context-managers-pybay-2025/script.md

 [advance]
 Earlier, I explained context managers as encapsulations of clean-up and tear-down operations, and that *is* how they're used most of the time.
-But I like to think about context managers in an even more general, cool-sounding way:
+But I like to think about context managers in an even more general, cool-sounding
+way:

-Context managers are like superordinate functions.
-Superfunctions?
+Context managers are like functions, but *twice as cool*.

-Let me explain! [expand] Functions are useful because they let you "factor out" a chunk of code, giving it a descriptive name and then using that name instead of copy-pasting the chunk of code all over the place. [indicate]
+Allow me to explain! [expand] Functions are useful because they let you "factor out" a chunk of code, giving it a descriptive name and then using that name instead of copy-pasting the chunk of code all over the place. [indicate]

 [expand]
 Context managers let you factor out *two* blocks of code, like this. [indicate] Twice as cool!

-Well... perhaps I'm over-selling it a little.
-The two blocks of code have to be related, and they have to conceptually *surround* some other code.
+Well... perhaps I am over-selling it a little.
+These two blocks of code do have to be related, and they have to conceptually *surround* some other code.

 Let's look again at that `redirect_stdout` example from before: